What Is WHMCS? A Comprehensive Guide

 • Web hosting companies aiming to automate their daily operations.

-• Resellers and agencies who want a professional yet easy-to-use solution for managing clients.
+• Resellers and agencies who want a professional yet easy-to-use solution for managing clients and automating their reseller business.

 • Developers and IT professionals needing features like domain registration integrations and API accessibility.